netgen/NetgenRemoteMediaBundle/docs/INSTALL.md

 * this package works best with NetgenAdminUI.

 ## Installation steps

-* Run the following from your website root folder:
-	`$ composer require netgen/remote-media-bundle:^2.0`

 * Configure the bundle:
     * in `config.yml` add basic configuration: